mongodb/specifications/source/gridfs/gridfs-spec.md

 ### Terms

-**Bucket name**\
-A prefix under which a GridFS system"s collections are stored.
+Bucket name : A prefix under which a GridFS system"s collections are stored.
 Collection names for the files and chunks collections are prefixed with the bucket name.
 The bucket name MUST be configurable by the user.
 Multiple buckets may exist within a single database.
 The default bucket name is "fs".

-**Chunk**\
-A section of a user file, stored as a single document in the "chunks" collection of a GridFS bucket.
+Chunk : A section of a user file, stored as a single document in the "chunks" collection of a GridFS bucket.
 The default size for the data field in chunks is 255 KiB.
 Chunk documents have the following form:

 ```javascript
 {